Tejas4322/s3-to-rds-using-terraform/README.md

 ### 2 .
 Setting up pipeline for Building and pushing docker image to ECR:

 - Go to Jenkins home > New Item > pipeline
-- To build and push docker image to ecr put this script to check if it is working:
+- To build and push docker image to ECR, put this script to check if it is working:
 ```
 pipeline {
     agent any